quicwg/version-negotiation/draft-ietf-quic-version-negotiation.md

 the identity transform.
-If the first flight is correctly formatted, then this conversion process cannot fail by definition of the first flight being compatible; if the server is unable to convert the first flight, it MUST respond with CONNECTION_CLOSE and an error of PROTOCOL_VIOLATION.
+If the first flight is correctly formatted, then this conversion process cannot fail by definition of the first flight being compatible; if the server is unable to convert the first flight, it MUST abort the handshake.

 Clients can determine the server's negotiated version by examining the QUIC long header Version field.
 It is possible for the server to